-The Center is the recipient of a Consolidated Health Centers (CHC) grant from the U.S. Department of Health and Human Services.
+The Center is the recipient of a Consolidated Health Centers (CHC) grant from HHS.
 The general purpose of the grants is to provide expanded health care service delivery for the medically underserved population in and around Nashville, Clarksville and Smyrna, Tennessee.
 Terms of the grant generally provide for funding of the Center's operations based on an approved budget.
 Grant revenue is recognized as qualifying expenditures are incurred over the grant period.
-During the years ended January 31, 2020 and 2019, the Center recognized \$6,251,237 and \$5,773,487, respectively, in CHC grant revenue.
-The Center has been authorized for funding in the amount of \$5,562,130 for the grant year ending January 31, 2021.
+During the years ended January 31, 2021 and 2020, the Center recognized \$6,279,563 and \$6,251,237, respectively, in CHC grant revenue.
+The Center has been authorized for funding in the amount of \$5,626,297 for the grant year ending January 31, 2022.
+In March 2021, the Center was awarded an additional \$5,044,125 as part of the American Rescue Plan Act of 2021, with a budget period of April 2021 through March 2023.

 In addition to the CHC grant, the Center receives additional financial support from other federal, state and private sources.
 Generally, such support requires compliance with terms and conditions specified in grant agreements and must be renewed on an annual basis.
-During 2019, the Center was awarded \$1,870,073 from a private grant to renovate the Center's Nashville building to expand its dental services.
-The grant expired in 2019 and had no additional funding in 2020.